SpecFlowOSS/SpecFlow/docs/Bindings/Step-Definitions.md

 * Step definitions can specify parameters.
 These will match to the parameters of the step definition method.
 * The method parameter type can be `string` or other .NET type.
 In the later case a [configurable conversion](Step-Argument-Conversions.md) is applied.
+* With cucumber expressions
+  * The parameter placeholders (`{parameter-type}`) define the arguments for the method based on the order (the match result of the first group becomes the first argument, etc.).
+  * For the exact parameter rules please check the [cucumber expressions](Cucumber-Expressions.md) page.
 * With regular expressions
   * The match groups (`(…)`) of the regular expression define the arguments for the method based on the order (the match result of the first group becomes the first argument, etc.).
   * You can use non-capturing groups `(?:regex)` in order to use groups without a method argument.